Epse/betty/README.md

 A very limited subset of sensitive configuration options are set via environment variable or `.env` file.
 You will find these documented in `.env.example`.

+## Deployment

+Betty is available as a Docker image under `stefpletinck/betty`.
+There are immutable version tags that follow the Releases on GitHub, as well as a `latest` tag.

+One thing to keep in mind is that Betty does not automatically manage command registration.
+If you update Betty and the update adds or changes commands, you will need to run the `deploy-commands.ts` script.

+You can use the compiled `.js` version in the Docker container for that, or even a local checkout of the same version of code.
+The guild id is the only important field to match here.

 ## Licensing

 See the LICENSE file for more info.